-Take a walk on Indonesia’s wild side and see endangered orangutans, Komodo dragons, proboscis monkeys, elephants and other amazing jungle creatures across a string of exotic islands.
-Along the way, you’ll have the opportunity to visit some of the co...
+Take a walk on Indonesia’s wild side to see endangered orangutans, Komodo dragons, proboscis monkeys and other amazing jungle creatures across a string of exotic, coral-fringed islands.
+Along the way you’ll have the opportunity to visit some of the c…

-Get an ideal mix of culture, activity, nature and beach relaxation on our Indonesia Experience tour.
-Starting in Yogyakarta, home to Indonesia’s premier cultural site, the World Heritage Borobudur temples, you move west to Solo, centre of Java’s Bat...
+Get an ideal mix of culture, activity, nature and beach relaxation on our Java In Depth tour.
+Starting in Yogyakarta, home to Indonesia’s premier cultural site, the World Heritage Borobudur temples, you move west to Solo, centre of Java’s Batik indus…

 With its fabulously exotic monuments, teeming jungles and exquisite beaches, Indonesia has to be one of the world’s ultimate honeymoon destinations.
-Thanks to the abundance of luxury hideaways in the country these days, you can also…
+Thanks to the abundance of luxury hideaways in the country, on a honeymoon to Indonesia, you can also…

 Java and Bali Overland